AlexJWayne/meter-made-test/README.md

 ## Methods to override

 - `start()` Use this method to setup any instance variables required when the patterns begins to run.
-It is called exactly once when the patterns is switched to. _Make sure to call `super()`!_
+It is called exactly once when the patterns is switched to.
 - `async loop()` Use this method to animate your pattern.
 Set led colors of all columns and then call `this.showAllColumns`.

 ## Pattern API